martinphellwig/ts_data/site/articles/modi_vivendi.rst

 continuously of course as I have a day job and family, still some significant hours went into it.
-During that time I also realized my approach to my audio problem was completely wrong, what I actually needed was not a USB microphone but a voice recorderlike the Tascam DR-05 Dictaphone and a lavalier microphone like the Rode SmartLav, with an optional furry cover for outdoor use.
+During that time I also realized my approach to my audio problem was completely wrong, what I actually needed was not a USB microphone but a voice recorder like the Tascam DR-05 Dictaphone and a lavalier microphone like the Rode SmartLav, with an optional furry cover for outdoor use.
 A tie clip like microphone will not be so sensitive of ambient noise and as such much more suitable for audio where voice is important, stupid mistake really.

 Together that would have costed me the same as the USB microphone by the way.
-Then I would also not be restricted by the fact that any decent low cost HD camera have no microphone input.
+Then I would also not be restricted by the fact that any decent low cost HD cameras have no microphone input.

 Ironically I don't think this article will make an interesting video on its own, it is more suited as background information released simultaneously with for